 - Sharp and abrasive edges on tank décor can cause injuries, especially on their soft stomachs and toes.
 Make sure all décor is suitable for reptiles and does not have any sharp edges or corners.

 - Beardies should be housed alone.
-Males can be highly territorial, when kept in the same enclosure they are likely fight and cause injuries to each other.
+Males can be highly territorial when kept in the same enclosure; they are likely to fight and cause injuries to each other.

 - Allowing live insects to roam your bearded dragon’s enclosure can cause an injury.
 Large crickets have been known to chew on lizards’ feet and tails.
 These wounds can then become infected.